Understand Your Swimming Pool Filtration System

 3. The Filter

-• Sand Filters: A sand filter cleanses pool water by using, you guessed it, sand!
+• Sand Pool Filters: A sand filter cleanses pool water by using, you guessed it, sand!
 At the bottom of a sand filter are laterals, which are a series of plastic tubes that prevent the sand from entering the pool with the clean water.
 These types of pool filtration systems are valued for their durability and ease of maintenance.
 Also, sand filters are cost-effective and require relatively little maintenance.
 Usually, you will need to replace the sand inside the filter every three to five years.

-• Cartridge Filters: These filters are typically made from polyester that strains the dirt and debris out of the water.
+• Cartridge Pool Filters: These filters are typically made from polyester that strains the dirt and debris out of the water.
 These filters do not need to be backwashed like the others do, but the cartridges themselves need to be cleaned often and replaced every few years.

-• Diatomaceous Earth Filters: Lastly, diatomaceous earth filters (DE filters) consist of a series of plastic or polyester grids that allow the water to be filtered through.
+• Diatomaceous Earth Filters: Diatomaceous earth filters (DE filters) consist of a series of plastic or polyester grids that allow the water to be filtered through.
 These filters require a DE powder to filter the water; without the powder, water would pass through without getting cleansed.

 4. Return to Pool